wheelercj/terminal-paint/README.md

 ![demo](https://media.giphy.com/media/XAUcYQJnqrdlEYhhLE/giphy.gif)

-This app requires you to have the windows.h header file (normally only available in Windows).
+This app requires the windows.h header file which is normally only available in Windows.

 ## features